 Mr. Rauckman is the owner of, and financial consultant for, Rauckman Advisors, LLC, where he has worked since November 2017.
 Mr. Rauckman served as the Chief Financial Officer and Treasurer of Garmin Ltd. (Nasdaq: GRMN) from January 1999 until December 2014 before taking early retirement from that role.
 He was named CFO of the Year by the Kansas City Business Journal in 2008.
-Mr. Rauckman now serves as a board member and the Audit Committee Chairman of CrossFirst Bankshares, Inc. (Nasdaq: CFB), in a role has held since May 2016.
-He also serves as a board member and Audit Committee Chairman of JE Dunn Construction Group, a role he has held since January 2017, and on the board of Tesseract Ventures, LLC, a role he has held since December 2018.
-The Company believes that Mr. Rauckman's qualifications to serve on the Board include his public company experience on the boards of other companies and his significant financial, corporate governance, leadership, operational, and strategic planning skills.
+Mr. Rauckman now serves as a board member and the Audit Committee Chairman of CrossFirst Bankshares, Inc. (Nasdaq: CFB), in a role he has held since May 2016.
+He also serves as a board member and Audit Committee Chairman of JE Dunn Construction Group, a role he has held since January 2017.
+Mr. Rauckman's qualifications to serve on the Board include his public company experience on the boards of other companies and his significant financial, corporate governance, leadership, operational, and strategic planning skills.